fal-works/p5js-templates/docs/README.md

-# Happy Coding
+# Better coding experience

 This is a set of templates that help you write code and create [p5.js](https://p5js.org/) sketches comfortably.

-Assisted by several tools.
-On your needs and preferences.
+Assisted by several JavaScript development tools:

 ||Tool|What's that|
 |-|-|-|